Solved! 5 Solutions to Fix iPhone Passcode Changed Itself

 With the release of iOS 9, Apple has replaced the default 4-digit passcode with a default 6-digit passcode.
 If you wish to change back to a 4-digit passcode, you can set a new one yourself in Settings > Touch ID Passcode > Change Passcode.

-If you're looking for answers to the question of why your iPhone passcode changed itself, this guide will give you clues.
-By reading this guide, you'll be given five effective solutions.
+If you're looking for causes and fixes to iPhone passcode changed itself, this guide will give you clues.
+By reading this guide, you've learned five effective solutions and pro tips.
 You can try various methods, including restoring your iPhone via iTunes, iCloud, Find My iPhone, or iOS 15.2 to solve the problem.
-But we still remain TunesKit iPhone Unlocker as the best solution due to its impressive iPhone unlocking capabilities to help you unlock your iPhone passcode without effort.
+But we still remain TunesKit iPhone Unlocker as the best solution due to its impressive iPhone unlocking capabilities to help you unlock your iPhone passcode without those restrictions of other fixes.